Introduction

 - A list of medications and relevant medical tests: These will support your claim.

-Engaging with an experienced advocate can significantly improve your chances of approval.
+Professional assistance can significantly improve your chances of approval.
 They can help you prepare a compelling application, guiding you every step of the way.
 Remember, you are not alone in this process, and we’re here to help.

 Conclusion